23% of startups fail because of an inadequate team

 The standard argument which goes “there are no good candidates in the market” does not hold water.
 Good companies recruit excellent people and build winning teams because they make hiring an accountable process internally.

-Gal Almog is the Co-Founder & CEO at Talenya, a world leader in diverse talent sourcing and retention solutions.
+Gal Almog is the Co-Founder & CEO at Talenya, a world leader in talent sourcing solutions.
 Gal spent the last 20 years inventing AI-powered products that disrupted the recruitment technology market.
 Prior to founding Talenya, Gal founded PandoLogic, a world leader in recruitment advertising technology.
-In 2021 he was named by the Association For Talent Acquisition Solutions, as one of the 100 most influential thought leaders in the Talent Acquisition technology market.
+In 2021 he was named one of the 100 most influential thought leaders in the Talent Acquisition technology market, by the Association For Talent Acquisition Solutions.

 Weekly news and industry insights delivered straight to your inbox.